 Ashland, Barron, Bayfield, Burnett, Douglas, Iron, Lincoln, Oneida, Polk, Price, Rusk, Sawyer, Taylor, Vilas, and Washburn Counties

-Linda Ceylor and husband Gerald operate Hillside Dairy, an organic farm milking 50 cows and raising replacement heifers.
-They began farming in Washington in 1990 but due to urbanization moved to Catawba in 1997 with their two children.
+Linda Ceylor operates Hillside Dairy, an organic farm milking 50 cows and raising replacement heifers.
+She and her late husband Gerald began farming in Washington in 1990 but due to urbanization moved to Catawba in 1997 with their two children.
 Linda started the Taylor-Price WFU chapter, coupling it with the Taylor County Farmers Union Youth Group, and was elected chapter president.
 Linda is a member of the state Farm Services Administration Board.
 She is a leader of the KC Clovers 4-H Club and was a Price County Fair Board member for 10 years.
 She is currently President of Price/Taylor National Rural Letter Carriers Association and serves as a local steward.
 Linda was Vice President and is now a board member of Save Our Unique Land, a group working against construction of the Arrowhead-Weston transmission line.
 She also serves on the Bethany Lutheran Church Council.

 Dunn, Pepin, Pierce, and St. Croix Counties